Join the RHS today and support our charitable work

 Mon – Fri | 9am – 5pm

-Lilies (Lilium species and hybrids), Giant lilies (Cardiocrinum species) and fritillaries (Fritillaria species) can be extensively defoliated by the common and widespread insect known as lily beetle or red lily beetle.
+Lilies (Lilium species and hybrids), giant lilies (Cardiocrinum species) and fritillaries (Fritillaria species) can be defoliated by the common and widespread lily beetle.

 Lily beetle and its larvae are leaf-eating insects of lilies and fritillaries.
 The adult beetles are very occasionally found on other plants but lilies and fritillaries are the only plants on which eggs are laid and the grubs develop.
 Apart from spoiling the plants' appearance, attacks in early summer can result in undersized bulbs developing, which may not flower next year.
-Lily beetle has become widespread in the UK over the past three decades.
+Lily beetle has become widespread in Britain and Ireland since the 1990s.

 Seen the lily beetle?
 We would like to know.